There’s no training collar that works best for every dog, and that’s what I’m getting at with this post.

 Um … hi?
 No?

 But still, I need to be able to control my dogs even if other people are being idiots.
-So, prong collar it is at times.
-Please don’t hate me.
+So, that’s where all these tools come in.

 No collar is perfect.
 No dog is perfect.
 I’m certainly not perfect!